Question: Does it really matter what a company like Apple writes on its landing pages?

 You’re allowed to rock superlatives like “most advanced” and “innovations” when you have a history that backs them up.

-This is where they appeal to the droves of gadget lovers who call themselves Apple loyalists (while again trumpeting the “experience”).
+This is where they employ effective copywriting techniques to appeal to the droves of gadget lovers who call themselves Apple loyalists (while again trumpeting the “experience”).

 Building Up the Event... and Then Placing You Right in the Middle

-It’s easy to see from the start that this landing page is based around the event of the iOS 8 release.
+It’s easy to see from the start that this landing page is crafted for engaging customers, centered around the event of the iOS 8 release.
 It’s not about getting opt-ins.
 It’s not about getting shares.
 It’s not about getting immediate sales.
 It’s about excitement.
 The iconic “8” logo.
 The headline: “Huge for developers.
 Massive for everyone else.”
 And, of course, the tastefully understated “Coming This Fall” box.

 Exciting, right?
 But here’s where Apple takes things to the next level — they place every new feature, every new experience, every enhanced function... in the context of your life.